KarchinLab/HotMAPS/README.md

 ## Platform

-HotMAPS is compatible with **linux** operating systems.
+HotMAPs is compatible with **linux** operating systems.
 Ensure python is installed.
 For additional installation details, refer to the installation page.

 ## Support